whynotmake-it/rivership/packages/snaptest/README.md

 ## Quick Start Guide 🚀

-There are two main ways of using Snaptest:

 ### 0. Add `.snaptest` to your `.gitignore`

 Unless you want snapshots checked into version control, add this pattern to your `.gitignore` file: